veracrypt/VeraCrypt/src/Readme.txt

    'Main'.

-By default, a universal executable supporting both graphical and text user interface is built.
-To build a console-only executable, which requires no GUI library, use the 'NOGUI' parameter:
+By default, a universal executable supporting both graphical and text user interface (through the switch --text) is built.
+On Linux, a console-only executable, which requires no GUI library, can be built using the 'NOGUI' parameter:

    $ make NOGUI=1 WXSTATIC=1 WX_ROOT=/usr/src/wxWidgets wxbuild
    $ make NOGUI=1 WXSTATIC=1

+On MacOSX, building a console-only executable is not supported.

 Mac OS X specifics:
 -----------------------------------------------------------